PHOTOGRAPHY PROGRAM COURSE DESCRIPTIONS

 These introductory and intermediate courses begin in black and white analog photography and focus on the central principles and histories of photography; silver gelatin printing procedures, elements of film development, and the technical fundamentals of light and exposure.
 The course will concentrate on the use of both 35mm cameras, as well as production of camera obscura and pinhole images.
 Students will learn the rich history and tradition of photography though hands-on experimentation and practice in the darkroom.
 An introduction to the ADOBE platform will be included into the Photo II course, as students begin to bridge their experience in the darkroom into the world of digital media.

 Class time will be dedicated to lectures, discussions of readings, class critique, group demonstrations, and studio work time.

-Readings will examine the history of photography as art form; discussion and assignments will correlate to the class textbook, Szarkowski’s The Photographer's Eye: The Thing Itself, The Detail, The Frame, Time, Vantage Point (Intermediate class)
+Readings will examine the history of photography as art form; discussion and assignments will correlate to the class textbook, Szarkowski’s The Photographer's Eye: The Thing Itself, The Detail, The Frame, Time, Vantage Point (Photo II)

-Critique will center around intentionality, meaning, and context within the history of photography.
+Critique will center around technical elements, intentionality, meaning, and context within the history of photography.